NeoktaLabs/ppopgi-project/docs/06-security-model.md

 - configure defaults for **future** raffles
 - pause or update off-chain services (frontend, bot)
 - recover tokens accidentally sent to the **deployer contract**
+- recover surplus funds not owed to users (see Surplus Recovery)
 - upgrade operational processes off-chain

 The admin **cannot**: